Indian Horse in Schools

 Get the Indian Horse Book Cover/Movie Poster Art

-The new edition of the Indian Horse book cover will feature artwork created for the film poster.
-This art was created by Anishinaabe artist, Bruce Barry and Anishinaabe graphic designer, Mark Rutledge from Animikii.
+The new edition of the Indian Horse book cover will feature artwork created for the film teaser poster.
+The art for this poster was created by Anishinaabe artist, Bruce Barry and Anishinaabe graphic designer, Mark Rutledge from Animikii.

 Orange Shirt DaySeptember 30th is Orange Shirt Day, a legacy of the St. Joseph Mission (SJM) Residential School and Phyllis' story of having her shiny new orange shirt taken away on her first day of school at the Mission.